Cat-Gawr/Doxbin-code/README.md

 # Doxbin-code

-This is a codde fro doxbin
+This is a code fro doxbin
      [+]for Slash